 The PSHE curriculum is designed to enable our pupils to become healthy, independent and responsible members of society.
 It aims to help them understand how they are developing personally and socially and tackles many of the moral, social and cultural issues that are part of growing up.
 We provide opportunities for pupils to learn about rights and responsibilities, develop a sense of self-worth and to appreciate what it means to be a member of a diverse society.

-The aim of this unit is to prepare pupils for the year ahead, giving them a variety skills and It includes how we learn, managing homework metacognition, memory retrieval and spaced learning.
+The aim of this unit is to prepare pupils for the year ahead, giving them a variety skills and techniques to help their learning be successful It includes how we learn, managing homework metacognition, memory retrieval and spaced learning.